isaacchua0309/tp/docs/UserGuide.md

 ### 💪 How FitFriends Helps You

 - **Sports-focused contact management:** Keep track of which friends play which sports
-- **Location-based planning:** Sort contacts by proximity to a specific location using postal codes
+- **Location-based planning:** Sort friends by proximity to a specific location using postal codes
 - **Game organization:** Create games for different sports or friend circles
 - **Smart recommendations:** Find the perfect sports partners based on interests and location